Time & Materials#

 Staff costs#

-Following customer approval, you can start posting usage and sales for a job.
+Following customer approval, you can start posting usage and sales for a project.
 Usage primarily refers to resource consumption.
 Resources might be employees, machines, or contractors.
 This article will focus on time tracking for employees.

 A resource’s work hours are entered in time sheets and on other time tracking pages in the base unit chosen in Resources Setup.
 All resources representing actual people should have the same unit stored on their resource cards.

 The most common base unit for these resources is Hour.
-For types of work typically billed in a different unit, such as Day, the system will hold off on converting a posted time entry into the billing unit until the entry is released through a job journal.
+For types of work typically billed in a different unit, such as Day, the system will hold off on converting a posted time entry into the billing unit until the entry is released through a project journal.

 This way, employees can continue to think and post in hours, and the system will do the rest.